 Low FODMAP Zucchini & Turkey Skillet with Brown Rice

-Looking for a gut-friendly post-workout meal that’s light on your stomach but heavy on flavor?
-This Low FODMAP Turkey Skillet with Zucchini and Brown Rice is the one-pan solution for clean, balanced eating after intense training sessions.
+Seeking a gut-friendly post-workout meal that’s easy on your belly but rich in flavour?
+This Low FODMAP Turkey Skillet with Zucchini and Brown Rice is the one-pan answer for clean, healthy post-workout fuel.

-Ground turkey is a lean, low-fat protein that supports muscle repair without loading your gut.
-Combined with zucchini, red bell pepper, and fragrant chives, this dish delivers inflammation-fighting nutrients in every bite — all while being gentle on sensitive digestive systems.
+Ground turkey is a lean source of low-fat protein that will promote muscle restoration and growth, while the peanut butter works to keep your hunger at bay and alleviate gastic distress.
+Paired with the zucchini, red bell pepper, and fragrant chives, this dish packs those inflammation-fighting nutrients into each and every bite — and won’t wreak havoc on your sensitive digestive system.

-Paired with brown rice for slow-burning carbs, it helps replenish your glycogen stores and keep your energy steady.
+Combined with brown rice for slow-burning carbs, it’ll restore your glycogen stores and keep your energy on an even keel.
 And the best part?
-It’s quick to make and requires just one pan.
+It comes together fast, and ends up using only one pan.

-This recipe is part of our Fitness Fuel collection — post-workout meals designed for IBS-conscious athletes and everyday movers alike.
-You can feel confident knowing all ingredients are Monash-verified or portion-safe for a low FODMAP lifestyle.
+This recipe is part of our Fitness Fuel series, which offers post-workout meal options for IBS-conscious athletes and everyday movers.
+You can trust all ingredients are Monash-verified or FODMAP portion-safe for a low FODMAP lifestyle.

 🔹 100% Low FODMAP